10 Reasons why it’s important to understand your customers

 Cross-selling is related to selling any product related to the one your customer purchased.
 Upselling is the purchase of a product that will make additional purchases more expensive with an upgrade or a premium option.

-Understanding your customers gives knowledge of who your customers are and their past purchases and identifies opportunities of selling more related to the original purchase or some add-ons.
+Understanding your customer needs provides insight into who they are and identifies opportunities for additional sales related to the original purchase or some add-ons.

 6. Identifying trends